 Learn how to compile and analyze financial statements, evaluate a company’s internal controls and produce professional communications on technical accounting issues, including regulatory reporting.
 Internships, study abroad, the National Student Exchange program and projects with local businesses will provide you with professional experience and the opportunity to build your skillset.
-You'll also gain a competitive edge through free workshops on networking, interviewing, career development and business etiquette.
+You'll also gain a competitive edge through workshops on networking, interviewing, career development and business etiquette.

 Preparation for the Certified Public Accountant (CPA), Certified Internal Auditor (CIA) and Certified Management Accountant (CMA) professional certification examinations is a major focus of the program's curriculum.
 And you will find that our expert faculty go out of their way to ensure you have what you need to succeed.